 These test bars were fired from cone 10R and 11 oxidation down to 7.
 The porosity first dips under 1% at between cone 11 and 12 (rather than the normal cone 4)!
 By cone 8 it rises to 10%.
 Fired shrinkage is 8.5% at cone 11 dropping to 5% by cone 8.
 Drying shrinkage is about 3.5%, up to 1.5% less than normal.
 Normally, PV clay is a naturally occurring mid temperature plastic porcelain.
 This, by contrast, is a non-plastic, high temperature stoneware (it has 2.5% porosity at cone 10R, so it is far from being a high fire porcelain).
 Any company that used this shipment in its clay body production faced dramatic changes in their fired and plastic properties if they have been using the more melted version before.
 The level of maturity presented by these test bars was considered more "normal" by body manufacturers.

 On the left is a 2013 shipment of PV Clay.
 These fired test bars are from cone 10R and 5 oxidation down to 1.
-This is PV theoretically "as it should be", a plastic feldspar.
+This is PV theoretically as it used to be, a plastic feldspar.
 It is melting at cone 10R and reaches almost zero porosity at cone 4 (by cone 3 it has 4.5% and by cone 2 it has 11.5%).
 Fired shrinkage is 10% by cone 4, dropping to 6% by cone 2.
 Dry shrinkage is about 5%.
 The substitute blend on the right, L3894, is 38% silica, 44% Custer feldspar, 12% Pioneer kaolin, 3.5% bentonite and 2.5% dolomite (it calculates to a very similar chemistry).
 And these fired bars exhibit shrinkage and densities very similar to the PV Clay at every temperature.
-However the drying shrinkage is about 1% lower and the fired color is darker.
-So an improvement could be made by using a cleaner feldspar (e.g. Minspar) and a whiter burning, more plastic kaolin.
-By using #6 Tile kaolin, for example, the plasticity would be improved so much that the bentonite could be reduced, further whitening the color.
-Of course, if the less vitreous version of PV was better for you, then your substitute should have less feldspar and more kaolin.
+However, the drying shrinkage is about 1% lower and the fired color is darker (we later changed the recipe to use #6 Tile kaolin to add plasticity and Nepheline Syenite to make it whiter-burning).
+Of course, one could adjust this recipe further to suit (e.g. reduce its maturity by reducing the feldspar, reduce its plasticity by cutting the bentonite).